 The Caucausian Shepherd is also known as the Russian Bear Dog and is one of the biggest breeds with a fluffy coat.
 These monsters can get close to 200 pounds when fully grown.
 They are extremely protective of their owners, and are used to guard flocks in Russia.

-If you plan to own one of these giant breed dogs, you’ll want to ensure that you have plenty of hard space for them to roam so they can do their job.
-This breed makes an excellent guard dog if you can handle having one this size in your home and are up to the task of grooming them regularly.
+If you plan to own one of these giant breed dogs, you’ll want to ensure that you have plenty of hard space.
+They love to roam, so they can do their job.
+This breed makes an excellent guard dog.
+They are excellent with family if you can handle having one this size in your home.
+Keep in mind you’ll need to be up to the task of grooming them regularly.

 The Saint Bernard is a classic breed that’s been around for centuries.
 This giant breed is known for having long hair and having a shaggy coat to boot!
 Saint Bernards make awesome family dogs, and can be quite protective of the people they are closest to.